 -auth optional pam_kwallet5.so

-auth sufficient pam_u2f.so authfile=/etc/pamu2f.cfg appid=pam://ashu.io origin=pam://ashu.io nouserok cue [cue_prompt="Please touch your Yubikey to Autheticate"]
+auth sufficient pam_u2f.so authfile=/etc/pamu2f.cfg appid=pam://ashu.io origin=pam://ashu.io nouserok cue [cue_prompt="Please touch your Yubikey to Authenticate"]

 account include system-login